Current Faculty and Staff

 - Pay any fees or tuition not covered by the Tuition Benefit policy.
 You can check your tuition balance and associated fees using the LOCUS Student portal.
 Please keep in mind the Tuition Benefit will not be added to student accounts until after the Add/Drop period of the semester enrolled.

-- Undergraduate Students: Tuition Benefit pays 100% of tuition which only covers 3 courses or 9 semester hours per semester or 2 courses per quarter or 8 quarter hours.
-Employees are financially responsible for tuition and fees not covered by the Tuition Benefit Policy.
+- Undergraduate Students: Tuition Benefit pays 100% of tuition which only covers 3 courses (9 semester hours) per semester or 2 courses per quarter (8 quarter hours).
+Employees are financially responsible for tuition and fees not covered by the Tuition Benefit Policy. *For students who wish to enroll in the J-Term please see below.
 Undergraduate Tuition Benefit is non-taxable.

 - Graduate Tuition Benefit is Taxable.
 Federal law currently makes graduate Tuition Benefit provided in excess of $5,250 in a calendar year subject to federal and state income tax, as well as social security withholdings.
 Graduate Tuition Benefit received in excess of $5,250 in a calendar year is imputed as income and taxed based on current income tax tables and tax bracket.
 Additional tax withholdings for this taxable Tuition Benefit will be taken from paychecks during the course of the academic term for which Tuition Benefits apply.